mbbroberg/mbbroberg.github.io/content/articles/2023-07-18-first-30-days-remote-work.md

 ---
-title: "Getting started with remote work"
+title: "Tips for your first 30 days of remote work"
-slug: "../remote-work-getting-started"
+slug: "../first-30-days-remote-work"
 date: "2023-07-18T20:46:52-05:00"
 description: Losing a job to a layoff or firing is a natural part of a career in tech.
 Here are some tips to keep you moving forward.
 tag: